svrohith9/extract-emails-google/ReadMe.md

 Extract email addresses and metadata from Gmail into Google Sheets.

-## Usage Terms
+## Usage

-This project is published publicly for visibility, but it is not licensed for general use.
-You must obtain explicit written permission from the owner before using, copying, modifying, deploying, or redistributing any part of this project.

-Owner: Rohith
-Contact: svrohith9@gmail.com

-## Permission Request Template

-Use the template here: `PERMISSION_REQUEST.md`
+This project is free to use.
+If you want to customize or extend it, please fork the repo and use your fork for changes and deployments.

 ## Quick Start